ILLIXR/ILLIXR/docs/getting_started.md

 - a directory for each plugin.
 Almost all of the XR functionality is implemented in plugins.
 See [Default Components][1] for more details.

 Try browsing the source of plugins.
-If you edit any of the source files, this make commend will detect and rebuild the respective binary.
+If you edit any of the source files, the runner will detect and rebuild the respective binary.
 If you want to add your own, see [Writing Your Plugin][2].

 [1]: default_plugins.md